viking2917/ocr-workbench/README.md

 ability to insert forced page breaks, and / or not manually include page breaks in the markdown merged output

-ability to make special commands into the editor, e.g. a Center command that inserts
+ability to make special commands into the editor, e.g. a Center command that inserts e.g.
 ::::: {.centered}
 :::::
 around a region